Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

   and velocity stats are only available in Custom Asteroids 1.3 or later.
 * A string of the form 'Offset(&lt;planet&gt;.&lt;stat&gt;, &lt;value&gt;)', where &lt;planet&gt;
     and &lt;stat&gt; have the same meanings as above, and &lt;value&gt; is the amount to add to the celestial body's orbital element (units determined by &lt;stat&gt;).
-Again, whitesapce is ignored.
+Again, whitespace is ignored.
 For example, the string `Offset(Duna.per, -50000000)` means "50,000,000 meters less than Duna's periapsis", or just beyond its sphere of influence.

-The six orbital elements are:
+Each `ASTEROIDGROUP` block can have up to six parameters, corresponding to the six orbital elements:
 * `orbitSize`: one of three parameters describing the size of the orbit, in meters.
 This is the only orbital element that must *always* be given.
+All distances are from the body's center.
     Distribution defaults to LogUniform if unspecified.
-The `orbitSize` node also has two additional options:
+The `orbitSize` node also has two additional
+    options:
     - `type`: may be SemimajorAxis, Periapsis, or Apoapsis.
 Defaults to SemimajorAxis.
     - The `min`, `max`, or `avg` fields of `orbitSize` may take a string of the form 'Resonance(&lt;planet&gt;, &lt;m&gt;:&lt;n&gt;)', where &lt;planet&gt; is the name of a